14 Best Things to Do in Michigan City IN

 Washington Park Beach, Sheridan Beach, Long Beach

-Washington Park Beach is the largest and most popular beach here and includes a marina, restaurant and restrooms.
+Washington Park Beach is the largest and most popular beach in Michigan City and includes a marina, restaurant and restrooms.
+While there, visit the only publicly operated lighthouse in Indiana.

-Parking is $15 daily for non-residents during beach season.
-Visit the only public, operating lighthouse in Indiana while you’re there.
+Parking: $15 daily for non-residents during beach season.

 Michigan City IN